thunderpleco/aws-query-in-place/README.md

 starttime timestamp);
 ```

-Load the data to Event table (small table, less than 10K records):
+Load the data to Event table in the Amazon Redshift (small table, less than 10K records):

 ```sql
 copy event from 's3://awssampledbuswest2/tickit/allevents_pipe.txt'